lkozyr/my-blog-app/README.md

  - search results page should have its own URL (/search?q=cat)
  - set search query to local storage
  - add loader (for getArticles, getArticleDetails)
- - bug: images in edit mode are too big in text area
- - bug: mobile version looks bad, need to fix